HybridVenom/Quick-FastDL-Updater/README.md

 - [x] Compression level: Add different levels of compression
 - [ ] Help button: Add a help button :)
 - [ ] Skip existing: Add an option to skip re-compressing already existing files in the FastDL directory.
+- [ ] .nav-files: Option to compress and add .nav-files to given FastDL directory.

 ### Known bugs 🐛
 - [ ] Map prefix(es): `bhop/ar/cs/` -> Expected: filter by "bhop", "ar" and "cs".
 Result: 4th entry is empty, makes it count ALL files (inc. folders)